-For information about generating an Oracle IRM key store with the AES key wrapping algorithm, see "Configuring a Key Store for Oracle IRM" in Oracle Fusion Middleware Installation Guide for Oracle Enterprise Content Management Suite.
+For information about generating a Oracle IRM key store with the AES key wrapping algorithm, see "Configuring a Key Store for Oracle IRM" in the Oracle WebCenter Content Installation Guide.

-- 3. Copy the irm.jks file to the domain's fmwconfig directory: - UNIX path: MW_HOME/user_projects/domains/DomainHome/config/fmwconfig - Windows path: MW HOME\user projects\domains\DomainHome\config\fmwconfig
+- 3. Copy the irm. jks file to the domain's fmwconfig directory: - UNIX path: MW_HOME/user_projects/domains/DomainHome/config/fmwconfig - Windows path: MW_HOME\user_projects\domains\DomainHome\config\fmwconfig

-1.12.2.2 Setting the Key Store Location
+1.7.2.2 Setting the Key Store Location

-The Oracle IRM server configuration needs to be updated so that Oracle IRM can locate the key store file.
+The Rights Server configuration needs to be updated so that Oracle IRM can locate the key store file.
 You can set the key store location in the server configuration with either Fusion Middleware Control, on the Oracle IRM General Settings page, or with the Oracle WebLogic Scripting Tool (WLST) connect and setIRMKeyStore commands.